 If the firewall is performing NAT/masquerading, you must configure it to perform port forwarding (DNAT).
 Additionally, you must also set the External Network Address on Lighthouse 5, as per the section below.

 Lighthouse's OpenVPN service must be allowed through the firewall, this service operates on UDP port 1194.
-Due to its high security, allowing OpenVPN from untrusted networks is not generally considered a significant security risk – however consult with your security team.
+Due to its high security (as detailed in the OpenVPN section of this article), allowing OpenVPN from untrusted networks is not generally considered a significant security risk – however consult with your security team.

-To allow initial registration and node enrollment, Lighthouse 5's RESTful API service must be available.
-This service operates on TCP port 443.
-Note that the web UI service also operates on this port.
+To allow initial node registration and enrollment, Lighthouse 5's RESTful API service must be made available.
+By default, the full API service operates on TCP port 443.
+Note that the web UI service also operates on TCP port 443, so we do not recommend unnecessarily exposing this port to untrusted networks.

-- (Recommended) Perform node enrollment via a trusted network (e.g. a central test bench) before deploying onto the untrusted network (e.g. remote branch office)
+Otherwise, if the noted risks are considered unacceptable, perform node enrollment via a trusted network (e.g. corporate WAN, or staged on a central test bench) before deploying onto the untrusted network (e.g. remote branch office).

 Setting the external network address